goofmint/airlane/README.md

 ## Modules

-Linear has no module generator.
+airlane has no module generator.
 You can make files like this.

 ```
 modules/